 The first essential element of sight reading is time management.
 When faced with unfamiliar music, piano students must react fast.
 This means they must categorize what is familiar and what is unfamiliar.
 Students must learn to quickly identify and then solve the “tricky bits” in their music while ignoring the easy elements that they already understand.

 The second essential element of sight reading is identification.
 Students must put on their detective hats and search their music for elements of prior knowledge, learning to quickly identify guide notes, intervals, and familiar left-hand patterns.

 For more sight-reading guidance, check out the following articles:

 3. Printable Sight-Reading Piano Activities

-The sight-reading activities below correspond with our books, WunderKeys Rock Repertoire For Teen Beginners and The Adventures of Fearless Fortissimo While these printables work wonders as standalone activities, when paired with our exciting piano books, they will make your studio the talk of the town!
+Below you will find pedagogical articles and lesson activities.
+The sight-reading activities correspond with our books, WunderKeys Rock Repertoire For Teen Beginners and The Adventures of Fearless Fortissimo While these printables work wonders as standalone activities, when paired with our exciting piano books, they will make your studio the talk of the town!
 This page is new and the resources will continue to grow, so check back regularly.